‘Captain Marvel’ Fans Loved Goose. Here’s Where Samuel L. Jackson Thinks He Is In Today’s MCU

 Fury’s involvement in the movie meant that Marvel fans got the answer to a long-standing mystery: How did Fury lose his eye?

 That question has finally been answered, and it’s been answered by a cat named Goose.
 The movie introduced a ginger feline to the story, with Goose having plenty of involvement in the plot of Captain Marvel.
-Fans were quickly wrapped around his adorable little orange paw, leaving many of them to wander where Goose would be today.
+Fans were quickly wrapped around his adorable little orange paw, leaving many of them to wonder where Goose would be today.

 Fortunately, Jackson has some thoughts for us as to where Goose might be curling up and playing with his ball of yarn, per Comic Book.

 “Kind of hard to say,” Jackson said, before offering up a few suggestions.

 “He could be at Fury’s house somewhere.
 We haven’t seen him since [Captain Marvel], and there have been a lot of movies between that time and this one.
 So he could be at Fury’s house.
 He could be at Fury’s mum’s house.”

 Of course, fans who have already watched the film know that Goose is no ordinary ginger cat.
 In fact, despite his cute and cuddly exterior, it turns out that Goose is actually a Flerken, a shape-shifting alien species that has a rather terrifying secret.
 From early on in the film we see tough characters from outer space terrified of the feline, while Fury coos and gushes over him.